 Dandelion (Taraxacum officinale)

-Dandelions are probably the most complained about "weed" in the lawn or garden.
+Dandelions are probably the most complained about “weed” in the lawn or garden.
 They have deep taproots which make them tricky to remove but that taproot also allows dandelions to gather nutrients from deeper layers of soil.
-Harvest the flowers and leaves then use in a plant fertilizing tea.
-Or make dandelion wine!
+Dandelions are edible and highly nutritious plus they can be used in the garden.
+Make an organic fertilizer by harvestings the flowers and leaves then use in a plant tea.
+Or make dandelion wine for yourself!
 Dandelions are also great for pollinators.

 Hairy Bittercress (Cardamine hirsuta)